-Net finance cost decreased in 2022 compared to 2021 due to the scheduled repayment of part of the term loan in line with the financing documents and increase in finance income.
+Net finance cost decreased in 2023 compared to 2022 due to the scheduled repayment of part of the term loan in line with the financing documents and increase in finance income.
+Finance income increased due to increase in interest rate.